lupyuen/lupyuen.github.io/src/auto.md

 We've seen the __Auto Flash and Test__ Script, let's run it on our Linux SBC!

-Enter this at the command prompt...
+Enter this at the Linux command prompt...

 ```bash
 ##  Add user to the GPIO and UART groups